Olive Oil Benefits

 1. Use it daily in the kitchen

-The fresh, fruity taste of our Spanish Olive Oil is perfect in salad dressings, or in marinades and rubs for meat, poultry and seafood.
+The fresh, fruity taste of our Olive Oils is perfect in salad dressings, or in marinades and rubs for meat, poultry and seafood.
 Use it every day to roast, sauté and in baked goods.
 Drizzle over steamed greens, into soups or enjoy in pasta dishes.

 2. Great for skin